-An education organisation offering cybersecurity courses online would say:
+Example: An education organisation offering cyber-security courses online would say:

 Goal: Be able to picture your ideal client as if they are sitting next to you.

-The decisions made in your business will always be centered on your ideal client.
+The decisions made in your business will always be centred on your ideal client.

 Business To Business (B2B)

 This means your business will sell to other businesses.

 Goal: Be able to list real companies who would use your business.